LLMIA: An Out-of-the-Box Index Advisor via In-Context Learning with LLMs: RELATED WORK

-We categorize existing studies into three main types: heuristic-based methods, reinforcement learning (RL)-based methods, and other approaches~\cite{breakingitdown}.
+We categorize the existing index recommendation studies into three main types: heuristic methods, reinforcement learning (RL)-based methods, and other methods~\cite{breakingitdown}.

-\vpara{Heuristic-based methods.} Heuristic-based methods~\cite{magicmirror} gradually explore the candidates in a greedy manner under the instruction of benefit estimation to generate the recommended indexes until the stop criterion is satisfied.
-According to the definition of the initial index set, there are two search strategies for index candidates: (1) \textit{Bottom-Up strategy}~\cite{DTA,Extend,AutoAdmin}, which iteratively adds indexes to an empty initial index set, and (2) \textit{Top-Down strategy}~\cite{drop, relaxation}, which iteratively removes indexes from an initial set with numerous index candidates.
-Although some rules such as splitting indexes into shared and residual columns or prefixing indexes by removing redundant columns~\cite{relaxation} are used to refine the search space more precisely, these methods still present extremely long execution time while facing more sophisticated database schemas.
-Meanwhile, the optimization process of these methods is typically fixed due to the pre-defined search mode, which tends to fall into a local optimum.
+\vpara{Heuristic methods.} Heuristic methods~\cite{magicmirror} greedily explore index candidates guided by estimated costs.
+Depending on the initial index set, they follow either (1) a \textit{bottom-up} strategy~\cite{DTA,Extend,AutoAdmin} iteratively adding indexes to an empty set, or (2) a \textit{top-down} strategy~\cite{drop, relaxation} iteratively removing indexes from a large initial set.
+Although some rules such as splitting indexes into shared and residual columns or removing redundant columns~\cite{relaxation} can refine the search space, these methods still require numerous iterations with substantial online recommendation time when facing more sophisticated database schemas.
+Moreover, their iterative decisions rely heavily on cost estimation, whose inaccuracies can mislead the search.

-\vpara{RL-based methods.} RL-based methods~\cite{swirl, dqn, balance} focus on using reinforcement learning algorithms for index recommendation.
-Given the workload feature as the state representation, these methods select an action from the action space constructed by index candidates through the policy model.
-After updating the current state through the execution of the selected action, the benefit is evaluated using the reward function to guide the next iteration.
-This process iteratively refines both the policy model and the reward function, improving the decision-making process over time.
-However, RL-based methods often require several hours of training time to achieve stable performance, and due to the discrepancies in action spaces between different workloads or database schemas, it is difficult to train a unified model for diverse application scenarios or transfer a well-trained model to unseen workload environments.
+\vpara{RL-based methods.} Given the workload feature as the state representation, RL-based methods~\cite{swirl, dqn, balance} select an action from the action space constructed by index candidates through the policy model.
+After updating the current state through simulating the selected action via \texttt{what-if} caller, the benefit could be calculated to guide the critic model.
+This process iteratively refines both the policy model and the critic model, improving the decision-making process over time.
+However, RL-based methods often require hundreds of online iterations to achieve satisfactory performance.
+Although existing studies could utilize an offline-trained model for single-iteration inference to reduce online time, they may suffer from significant performance degradation.